d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 Use Cases

 * Simple way to grant cross account access to s3
 * Use when IAM policies bump up against size limits (2kb for users, 5 kb for groups, 10kb for roles).
-S3 suuports bucket policies up to 20 kb.
+S3 supports bucket policies up to 20 kb.
 * You prefer to keep access control policies in the s3 environment.
 Think denying access to a specific bucket in a 40,000 user org.

 Scenario